-Your child will be able to understand their background and history, and can come to you to ask any questions.
+- Your child will be able to understand their background and history and can come to you to ask any questions.

-You may have better peace of mind once you see how they’re doing.
+- You may have better peace of mind once you see how they’re doing.

-Receiving pictures and letters from the adoptive family will allow you to watch your child grow and thrive in their new environment.
+- Receiving pictures and letters from the adoptive family will allow you to watch your child grow and thrive in their new environment.

-By sharing your history, your child won’t have to struggle to open their adoption records, which can be difficult depending on which state they’re in.
+- By sharing your history, your child won’t have to struggle to open their adoption records, which can be difficult depending on which state they’re in.

-Choosing an open adoption means that you’ll be able to talk to your child and even see them in person.
+- Choosing an open adoption means that you’ll be able to talk to your child and even see them in person.
 As long as you and the adoptive family agree on the amount of contact, you can see each other as often as you would like.

 Having an open adoption can help you cope with the pain that you’re going through.
 Grieving can make you feel unsure of your adoption decision, but getting to know your child through post-placement contact can help soothe your pain.

 Disadvantages of Open Adoption

-Some women find post-placement contact with the adoptive family and their child to be a painful reminder of their adoption decision.
-These women may choose a closed adoption because they believe it will be easier for them to find closure and move forward after adoption, and that’s OK.
+Some women find post-adoption contact with the adoptive family and their child to be a painful reminder of a difficult time.
+These women may choose a closed adoption because they believe it will be easier for them to find closure and move forward after adoption, and that’s okay.

 However, these problems are something that you and the adoptive family can work through with some patience and honest conversation.
 Remember to talk to your adoption specialist if you have any concerns about the potential cons of open adoption.